 Your privacy is important to OCC and we are committed to respecting information about you.
-We are registered under the Data Protection Act (Notification No. Z7152789) and comply with its provisions.
+We comply with the provisions of the General Data Protection Regulation (GDPR) and the UK Data Protection Act of 2018.

 Oxford Computer Consultants would like to keep in touch with you to let you know about the work we do to help reduce loneliness and social isolation.
-By submitting your email, address and phone number(s) on our Site, you are agreeing to being contacted in these ways by Oxford Computer Consultants.
+By providing your consent, you agree to being contacted by Oxford Computer Consultants using your submitted contact details (email address, address and telephone number).
 Any information that you agree to give us will be protected by technical and organisational processes.
-You can unsubscribe from these communications at any time by emailing us at firstname.lastname@example.org.
+You can unsubscribe from these communications at any time by emailing us at email@example.com.

-We may use this information in the following ways:
+We may use the information we collect for the following purposes: